atrisovic/weather-panel.github.io/_sources/content/example-step2.md

-# Hands-On Exercise, Step 2: Preparing the Demographic Data
+# Hands-on exercise, step 2: preparing the demographic data

 ## Thinking about the data-generating process